hadronized/blog/post_mortem_revision_2017.md

 transparent and reasoning about it is difficult.
 However, I tend to strongly think that in some very specific cases, you need such side-effects.
 I’m balanced but I think it’s the way to go.

-Anyway, in Rust, shared mutable state is implemented via two types: `Rc/Arc` and `Cell/RefCell`.
+Well, in Rust, shared mutable state is implemented via two types: `Rc/Arc` and `Cell/RefCell`.

 The former is a runtime implementation of the Rust *borrowing rules* and enables you to share a value.
 The borrowing rules are not enforced at compile-time anymore but dynamically checked.
-It’s great because in some cases, you can’t know how long your values will be borrowed or live.
-It’s also dangerous because you have to pay extra attention to how you borrow your data – since it’s checked at runtime, you can crash your program if you’re not extra careful.
+It’s great because in some cases, you can’t know how long your values will be borrowed for or live.
+It’s also dangerous because you have to pay extra attention to how you borrow your data – since it’s checked at runtime, you can literally crash your program if you’re not extra careful.

 > `Rc` means *ref counted* and `Arc` means *atomic-ref counted*.
 The former is for values that stay
 > on the same and single thread; the latter is for sharing between threads.